BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 Just like Java, storage has been allocated for `x` and it has been initialized by the time the `A()` constructor is called.

 In `class B`, the `static int x` definition only indicates that `x` exists in `B`.
 To allocate storage and initialize it, the external definition `int B::x = 100` is required.
 If, however, the `static` value is `const`, it can be included in the definition as seen in `class C`.
-The compiler is able to fold `const` values into where they are used, so no storage is required.
+The compiler is able to inline `const` values where they are used, so no storage is required.

 In `class B`, you see that, like Java, C++ also disallows name shadowing.
 `main()` shows that the `static x` can be accessed either through the class or